c3g/mEGAdata/scripts/EGA_json_submitter/EGA_submission_stepsNotesAndHelp.md

 * Policy - Find Id and link in.
 Reuse from previous Submisison.
 * Send Run objects (reusing old files existent on test server first).
 * Refactored relationsMapping.ods to include templates. - DONE!
+* Create and Send Datasets objects: EMC1, EMC2, EMC3.
+    * Test with validate and submit, delete.
+* Test the delete functions on the test SP. (especially for interrupted Submissions) - working well, though SP glitches during large deletes.
+Multiple deletes solve this, but some code should compensate, or raise a message.

 ## Moving forward:
+* Ensure no duplicates sent (possibly already handled with the unique alias constraint).
+CAN this even happen?
 * Ensure no premature Submission SUBMITion.
 (Leave a single trailing VALIDATED Object to prevent progression to SUBMITTED?)

-* Create and Send Datasets objects: EMC1, EMC2, EMC3.

-* Test the delete functions on the test SP. (especially for interrupted Submissions)
-* Probably need to prepend a dir to the fileNames of prod files or something, to properly find it.

-* Ensure no duplicates sent (possibly already handled with the unique alias constraint).
 * Detect or treat http errors - may need a http retry function for network timeouts.
 This has sometimes been an issue.

 * Test on prod.
+* Probably need to prepend a dir to the fileNames of prod files or something, to properly find it.

 * Retrieval and updates of EGA Id's back into mEGAdata (can only be performed after SUBMISSION).
 This is slightly strange.
 See note at ebaobj.py, record_EGA_objects() for methodology.
 Yes, can do this with the test SP.
 * Tell EGA to deploy the release.